yangye-huaizhou/secure-vhost/README.md

 Ye Yang, Haiyang Jiang, Yongzheng Liang, Yulei Wu, Yilong Lv, Xing Li and Gaogang Xie, "Isolation Guarantee for Efficient Virtualized Network I/O on Cloud Platform" (accepted by HPCC-2020).

 The SPDK here is used to release the CPU from the heavy memory copying task, and to complete the memory-memory DMA operation via IOAT DMA engine.
 But as far as I know, the latest version of DPDK already supports this kind of DMA operation, and SPDK is no longer needed.

-It should be noted that as a demo for verifying feasibility, we did not really remove the VM memory in the vSwitch address space, but only do not use them.
-This kind of issue for deployment can easily be implemented by modifying the processing function on socket signal `VHOST_USER_SET_MEM_TABLE`.